30 Unexpected Ways to Grill Pork

 Pork tenderloin is a family favorite at my house.
 I’m always looking for new ways to cook it, so I came up with this burger recipe for a simple weeknight dinner.
 Chopped prunes, dried figs or dried blueberries can be substituted for the dried cranberries with great success! —Deborah Biggs, Omaha, Nebraska

-These juicy chops are great for the summer grill.
+These juicy chops are a sizzling good reason for the summer grill.
 The pork is so tender and with a zing from lime, garlic, cilantro and ginger, it tastes so amazing. —Deborah Yasbah, North Middletown, New Jersey

 My son and I collaborated in the kitchen one day to put our own unique twist on classic baby back ribs.
 We added a sweet peachy glaze and a little heat with chipotle peppers.
 It was a great bonding experience, and now we have a keeper recipe for fall-off-the-bone ribs. —Rebecca Suaso, Weaverville, North Carolina